 |“John helped us solve a vexing and festering problem.
 Reducing it to mathematics and then to code required educated guesses, creative assumptions, intuition, deep knowledge of digital signal processing, and shots in the dark.
 This is where John excels: just the right mix of practical urgency with mathematical rigor.
 It’s difficult to overemphasize the difficulty of this problem and the acumen required to solve it completely and on a schedule.
 Just fantastic!” — Brian Beckman, PhD|

-I can help you separate your signal from your noise by using powerful tools from digital signal processing and time series analysis.
-You can read more about my background here.
+We can help you separate your signal from your noise by using powerful tools from digital signal processing and time series analysis.
+You can read more about our team here.

 Trusted consultant to some of the world’s leading companies